Human-in-the-Loop Wireless Communications: Machine Learning and Brain-Aware Resource Management: Brain-Aware Resource Management

 \section{Brain-Aware Resource Management}

-To solve problem (\ref{eq:OrigOptim}), we propose a novel brain-aware resource management framework that takes into account the time-varying wireless channel and the time-varying brain-aware delay constraint (\ref{eq:constrain1}).
-In this section, we transform this constraint into a mathematically tractable form.
-First, in the next lemma, the relation between the packet length distribution and the service time distribution for a packet is shown. \begin{lemma} If a fixed rate $r_i$ is allocated to a user and the packet lengths follow an exponential distribution with parameter $\chi$, then, the distribution of the service time $s$ will also be exponential with parameter $\chi r_i$. \end{lemma} \begin{IEEEproof} The CDF of the exponential distribution is $F_{\psi}(l)=\text{Pr}(l<\psi)=1-e^{-\chi \psi}$.
-Hence,
+{Since the human brain state usually changes rapidly, our work is different from context-aware or QoS-aware works.
+The fast fluctuations in the cognitive activities of a human brain which have been validated in many works such as \cite{HARI2000455,fox2007spontaneous,laufs2003electroencephalographic} requires the resource allocation framework to be aware of time-varying brain-aware delay constraint in each time slot.}

-This means that the PDF for the service time is $f_S(s)=e^{-\chi r_i s}$. \end{IEEEproof} Therefore, without loss of generality, we assume that the service time of each packet is exponential with parameter $r_i$, which is the same as the rate allocated to the user.
+To solve problem (\ref{eq:OrigOptim}), we propose a novel brain-aware resource management framework that takes into account the time-varying wireless channel and the time-varying brain-aware delay constraint (\ref{eq:constrain1}). {We transform this constraint into a mathematically tractable form.}

-Here we assume that for any given user, the packets arrive with the rate $a_i(\tau)$, and the user data rate is $r_i(\tau)$ in slot $\tau=1,\cdots,t$.
-In the next theorem, We derive the probability with which the delay of a given user $i$ exceeds a threshold $D_i^{\max}$. \begin{theorem} Assume that user $i$ has a time varying rate $r_i^{\tau}$ at time slot $\tau$.
+{The relation between the packet length distribution and the service time distribution for a packet is shown next, in Corollary \ref{corol:exponential service time}.} { Here, the packet service time is defined as the transmission time of a packet from the BS to the UE or MTD.} \begin{corollary} If a fixed rate $r_i$ is allocated to a user and the packet lengths follow an exponential distribution with parameter $\chi$, then, the distribution of the service time $s$ will also be exponential with parameter $\chi r_i$. \end{corollary} \begin{IEEEproof} {The CDF of the exponential distribution is $\mathcal{F}_{l}(\psi)=\text{Pr}(l<\psi)=1-e^{-\chi \psi}$.
+Hence, } This means that the PDF for the service time is $f_S(s)=e^{-\chi r_i s}$. \end{IEEEproof} {the packet length distribution parameter $\chi$ is constant in our analysis,} without loss of generality, we assume that the service time of each packet is an exponential random variable with parameter $r_i$, which is the same as the rate allocated to the user.
+We assume that for any given user, the packets arrive {according to a Poisson process } with the rate $a_i(\tau)$, and the user data rate is {exponential with parameter} $r_i(\tau)$ in slot $\tau=1,\cdots,t$.
+Next, we derive the probability with which the delay of a given user $i$ exceeds a threshold $D_i^{\max}$. \begin{theorem} Assume that user $i$ has a time varying rate $r_i^{\tau}$ at time slot $\tau$.
 If the duration of each time slot is long enough for the queue to reach its steady state, i.e.,

 then, the probability that the delay exceeds a threshold is

 under the condition that $r_i(\tau)>a_i(\tau)$ for all $\tau>0$. \end{theorem} \begin{IEEEproof} See Appendix B. \end{IEEEproof}

 Theorem \ref{prop:packet length} shows that constraint (\ref{eq:constrain1}) is satisfied if the network can satisfy the following condition